jcawley5/kyma-local-dev/readme.md

 `kubectl get function examplefn -n stage -o yaml`

-and referring to the `servicebindingusages` values found in the `kubectl.kubernetes.io/last-applied-configuration` property.
+by referring to the `servicebindingusages` values found in the `kubectl.kubernetes.io/last-applied-configuration` property.

 Local access to the service would then be acheivable via